mkredzel/cocktail-sharer/README.md

 A cocktail recipe sharing app built with Node.js, Express, MySQL, Sequelize and Vue.js

-Users can share and edit their favourite recipes with others by completing registration and loggin in, while admin has a right to delete recipes.
+Users can share and edit their favourite recipes with others by completing registration and loggin in, while administartor has an access to delete recipes.

 ## Installation and Setup Instructions